Timor-Leste

-We work with communities across Australia and internationally, in Timor-Leste, Peru, Papua New Guinea and Fiji, empowering people to address the poverty and injustice they face.
+We work with communities across Australia and internationally, in Timor-Leste, Peru, and Fiji, empowering people to address the poverty and injustice they face.
 We focus on countries where the Sisters of Saint Joseph have left the legacy of Mary MacKillop.

 Find out more about our work in the following countries: